ysingh/ysingh.github.io/health.md

      - 3 x 10 = 3 sets of 10 reps each
      - rest 90 seconds to 5 mins between sets
      - circuit goes like this - 1 set squat,5 min rest, 1 set bench, 5 min rest, 1 set kettlebell swings, 5 min rest, 1 set overhead press, 5 mins rest, 1 set row, 5 mins rest.
 Start over until youve done 3 steps
-     - The next week we will increase to 3 x 20 , the week after we will increase to 3 x 30 denoted above by (3 x 10)/ (3 x 20)/....
+     - The next week we will increase to 3 x 20 , the week after we will increase to 3 x 30 denoted above by (3 x 10)/ (3 x 20)/.... etc.
      - Then we will repeat the whole cycle once more 3 x 10/3 x 10/3 x 20/ 3 x 30
+     - Or you can do it this way (3 x 10 ) - 4 weeks followed by 2 weeks of (3 x 20) then 2 weeks of (3 x 30) etc. - this is actually harder the 2 weeks of 3 x 30 are really hard.
      - After this is over you can chose your SE workout.
      - Recommend doing 100 kettlebell swings per SE workout after this.
 </div>